scapaf64-prog/my-python-games/README.md

 Have fun.

-Oh yes, control with Arrow Keys and SPACE for shooting or drop down in Tetris.. :)
+Oh yes... control with Arrow Keys and SPACE for shooting or drop down in Tetris.. :)